Klausism: Neologisms

 The term Klausism is also used for neologisms coined by Václav Klaus.
 Klaus is noted for his use of language and often invents new words to describe things he opposes.
 For example, Klaus invented the word "Havlism", which subsequently entered wider use.
 Klaus also expressed opposition to "homosexualism".
 Other widely used Klausisms are Opposition Agreement or Sarajevo assassination.

 Criticism

 Klausism has many critics.
-Jiří Pehe called Klausism deviant, and its own worst enemy, noting Klausism's opposition to modern isms, a category to which Pehe believes it belongs.
+Jiří Pehe called Klausism deviant and its own worst enemy, noting Klausism's opposition to modern isms, a category to which Pehe believes it belongs.
 Pehe believes that Klausism is not what Klaus says but what he did when he was in power.
 He considers Klaus to be very politically flexible and ignorant of other opinions.
 Pehe suggested that Klausism would be doom for ODS.

-The leader of the Czech Green Party Ondřej Liška described Klausism as dangerous for democracy.
-He called Klausism an "ideology of arbitrariness that threatens democracy", comparing it to communism due to its, in his opinion, lack of principles.
+The Czech Green Party leader Ondřej Liška described Klausism as dangerous for democracy.
+He called Klausism an "ideology of arbitrariness that threatens democracy", comparing it to Communism due to its lack of principles.